Health and Health Care

 Assisted reproductive technology : A lawyer's guide to emerging law and science

 By Kindregan, Charles P. American Bar Association, Section of Family Law.
-2nd ed. c2011.
+Second edition. c2011.

 Assisted Reproductive Technology (ART) is still considered to be a somewhat unsettled are of law.
 This volume combines ART legislation, model legislation, and relevant case law into one useful, easy to reference volume.
 Chapters cover intrauterine insemination, in vitro fertilization, surrogacy, ART regulations, posthumous reproduction, reproductive cloning, standards of care, ART contracts and documents, and ABA’s Model Act Governing ART.